mandi1120/streaming-07-custom-project/README.md

     - [r/dataanalysis](https://www.reddit.com/r/dataanalysis/):
         - The Data Analysis page is "a subreddit for those doing data analysis".
 Users post questions and tips related to the field of analytics.
     - [r/todayilearned](https://www.reddit.com/r/todayilearned/):
         - Today I Learned (TIL) is a subreddit where users post interesting facts.
-The posts are typcically random pieces of information you didn't know you needed, but may come in handy for your next trivia night.
+The posts are typically random pieces of information you didn't know you needed, but may come in handy for your next trivia night.
 - **Program Overview**
     - Reddit_producer.py
         - This program gets posts from reddit using the API, then streams the post as a message to a corresponding queue on the RabbitMQ server.